openmrs/openmrs-book-developer-manual/README.md

 * **Jordan Kellerstrass** (United States)
 * **Elyse Voegeli** (United States)

-Photos used in this book are courtesy of Michael Downey and OpenMRS1, Limited.
+*Photos used in this book are courtesy of Michael Downey and OpenMRS1, Limited.*

 We welcome your feedback on this book.
 We want to know if it helps you get started as an OpenMRS developer, and what might be missing.
-You can make comments directly in the online version of this book, or send your feedback to community@openmrs.org.
-We're ready to use your comments and input as we continuously update this resource.
+You can make comments directly in the online version of this book, or send your feedback to [community@openmrs.org.](mailto:community@openmrs.org) We're ready to use your comments and input as we continuously update this resource.

-## Who should read this book
+## Who Should Read This Book

 Several people who care about OpenMRS gathered in 2013 to create this information resource for you.
 Who are you exactly?
 As this book's authors, we assume you are a software developer who is new to OpenMRS and someone who wants to learn more about the project and community that is OpenMRS.
 You're someone who shares our values and believes in our mission to improve health care delivery in resource-constrained environments by coordinating a global community to create and support this software.
 You're someone who wants to become a member of our community.

-Being new to OpenMRS can mean different things for different people:
+**Being new to OpenMRS can mean different things for different people:**

 * You might be new to software development.
 * You might be new to free and open source software projects.